If you would like to know more about Clever Accounts, please contact us on 0113 518 8800

 Christmas is fast approaching, and in the season of goodwill, you may be thinking of hosting a gathering or buying a few gifts for colleagues or customers.
 Here’s a quick reminder of the relevant tax relief rules, so you can be generous without running into trouble with HMRC.

 Entertainment for clients is not a tax-deductible expense, but an event for staff and their plus ones certainly is and thus can be claimed back as a trivial benefit.
-So, your limited company can claim its Christmas party as a deductible expense against corporation tax as long as you observe the following rules:

 For a party to be tax-deductible, you must ensure total company inclusion.
 That means all of your employees and directors must be invited.
 If your business has more than one location or departments, you can put on separate parties, as long as all your staff can attend one of them.